Geraldo Perdomo Player Props: Diamondbacks vs. Phillies

 Geraldo Perdomo At The Plate

-- Perdomo has 10 doubles, a triple, five home runs and 22 walks while batting .285.
+- Perdomo is batting .297 with 11 doubles, a triple, five home runs and 23 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.